SamMakesThings/weave-pipecat/System Design Spec.md

 - **RTVIProvider**: A custom provider component that initializes the PipeCat client and provides it to the application through React context.
 - **API Connect Endpoint**: A Next.js API route that handles the connection to the PipeCat Cloud service, creating a Daily.co room for WebRTC communication.
-- **CallContext Integration**: The CallContext has been updated to use the PipeCat client for starting and ending calls.
+- **CallContext Integration**: The CallContext has been updated to use the PipeCat client for starting and ending calls, and now includes event listeners for challenge completion events from the server.
 - **Audio Component**: The LevelScreen component now includes the RTVIClientAudio component to handle audio playback from the PipeCat agent.

 The integration allows users to: